kshedden/goclaims/README.md

   present in each file.
 If true, the conversion will stop if the variable is missing in any of the SAS files

+* __KeyVar__: Set to "true" for the variable that will be used to define the buckets.
+Should be true for exactly one variable.

 To build a go program to perform the conversions, run the `gen.go` script in the `sastocols` directory, passing in a variable definition file (e.g. `defs.toml` below) formatted as described above: